-Yes, Kentucky is a no-fault state.
-Kentucky’s auto insurance laws require that owners of cars and trucks registered in the Commonwealth have personal injury protection (PIP) auto coverage, which is commonly known as no-fault insurance.
+The answer is yes, Kentucky is a no-fault state.
+Kentucky’s auto insurance laws require that owners of cars and trucks registered in the Commonwealth have Personal Injury Protection (PIP) auto coverage, which is commonly known as no-fault insurance.
 The PIP policy in Kentucky pays for medical expenses, lost wages and out-of-pocket costs of those who are injured in an accident, no matter who is at fault in the car accident.

 No-fault insurance is intended to stop smaller injury claims from going to court and to keep auto insurance rates low.
 While Kentucky requires no-fault insurance, it does not prohibit all car accident lawsuits.

 After a car accident, an injured driver files a claim under his or her own PIP policy.
 Injured passengers file claims under the policy for the car they were in, as well.